Snowflake-Labs/sfquickstarts/site/sfguides/src/streamlit_oss_to_sis_bootstrap/streamlit_oss_to_sis_bootstrap.md

 cd <directory where you want to create your project>
 ```

-Create the application folder for the rest of the demo we will call this as `st-ml-app` and for easy reference we will export to an environment variable named `$TUTORIAL_HOME`,
+Create the application folder for the rest of the demo we will call this as `st-ml-app` and for easy reference we will export it to an environment variable named `$TUTORIAL_HOME`,

 ```shell
 export TUTORIAL_HOME='st-ml-app'